Always consult a medical doctor or patient care specialist before using atropine injections.

 It is contraindicated in patients with glaucoma, pyloric stenosis, or prostatic hypertrophy.

 - Have glaucoma, asthma, or tachycardia;

 Patients should be cautious of using atropine injections during pregnancy or breast feeding.
 Consult your doctor or health care professional before administering the atropine sulfate injection.

 Driving or operating machinery should be avoided as it can cause drowsiness or blurry vision.

 Keep this medicine away from the reach of children.
-The atropine sulfate injection should be only used as prescribed by your doctor.
+The atropine injection should be only used as prescribed by your doctor.